Madhur6/Java_Cheat_Sheet/Basic.md

 ### **Wrapper-Classes**
-- Higher memory-usage than primitive-types, [Stores meta-data & behaviours]...
+- Higher memory-usage than primitive-types, [Stores meta-data & behaviours(methods)]...
 - Immutable.
 - Used to represent 'primitive-data-types' as 'Objects'.
-- Allows user to use them where an object is required, such as in generic collections like 'ArrayList'.
+- Allows user to use them where an object is required, such as in 'generic collections' like 'ArrayList'.
 - Allows for 'null-representation'.

 - Ex.
 Byte, Short, Integer, Long, Double, Float, Character, Boolean etc...